marcoalopez/chemical_age_script/README.md

 The Python Programming Language comes installed by default on OS X and Ubuntu.
 In Windows, you can install Python from [here](http://conda.pydata.org/miniconda.html).

-First step requires to open and run the script.
-Second and last one requires to write in the shell:
+The first step requires to open and run the script.
+The second and last one requires to write in the shell:

 ```python
 >>> find_chemage(64586, 2519, 1626)